openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/cmd_tools/cjpm_manual.md

 `tree` has several configurable options:

 - `-p, --package <value>` specifies a package as the root node to display its sub-dependencies.
-The required value is the package name.
+The value to be configured is the package name.
 - `--invert <value>` specifies a package as the root node and inverts the dependency tree to show which packages depend on it.
-The required value is the package name.
+The value to be configured is the package name.
 - `--depth <N>` specifies the maximum depth of the dependency tree.
 The optional value is a non-negative integer.
-When this option is specified, all packages are used as root nodes by default.
+When this option is specified, all packages will be used as root nodes by default.
 The value of N represents the maximum depth of child nodes for each dependency tree.
 - `--target <value>` includes dependencies for the specified target platform in the analysis and displays the dependency relationships.
-- `--no-tests` excludes dependencies from the `test-dependencies` field.
+- `--no-tests` excludes dependencies listed in the `test-dependencies` field.
 - `-V, --verbose` adds detailed information for package nodes, including package name, version number, and package path.
 - `--skip-script` when configured, the build script compilation and execution will be skipped.